-''' Q Now, in reference again to this conversation that Jack told you that he had heard Mr. Wade, state the facts as to whether or not Jack told you that Mr. Wade stated on the phone that in Lee Harvey Oswald they had the right man?
+Q Now, in reference again to this conversation that Jack told you that he had heard Mr. Wade, state the facts as to whether or not Jack told you that Mr. Wade stated on the phone that in Lee Harvey Oswald they had the right man?
 MR. WADE: We object to that, Your Honor.
-It has nothing to do with it.
+It has

-THE COURT: Sustain the objection. '''
+THE COURT: Sustain the objection.